eaplatanios/jelly-bean-world/README.md

 `on_step()` method that users can implement based on what they want their agent to do on each time step.

-Agents also have a private field named `_current_state` that contains their current state in the simulation.
+Agents also have a private fields that store state information, such as the agent's position, current scent perception, current visual perception, etc.

 ### Implementation